vimc/orderly2/README.md

 Many of these have fallen apart over time (e.g, the ironically named [Workflow 4 Ever](http://wf4ever.github.io/ro/) project)

 The focus of orderly/orderly2 should be the ease of *sharing and collaborative reuse* of persistent artefacts.

+## Future issues to deal with

+### Sources and trust

+This does not mean "trust" in the "would I let it come in here" meaning but the "do I take this as an authoritative copy" sense.
+If you trust a source you trust everything in it, including things it has fetched from.
+This builds on ideas in the [orderly patterns vignette](https://www.vaccineimpact.org/orderly/articles/patterns.html).
+There's considerable prior work in this space, and terminology we will want to align with [e.g.](https://twitter.com/seldo/status/1486563446099300359/photo/1).

+Our previous idea of draft/archive mixes two things

+* We want to be able to some *development locally* creating *untrusted* reports that should be excluded in some situations and included in others.
+* We also use this as a *staging location* when running reports (in both the trusted and untrusted settings).

+To improve this:

+* So if we have a process of staging -> archive that's the second part of this
+* On run we should be able to filter by trust level (perhaps just untrusted/trusted but if we had multiple trust levels?) and mark the output with the lowest level of trust that we have among sources
+* Trust level is configured per instance (so I clone the source repo, say: "here is my upstream source list, with trust levels assigned")

+**Example 1 - centralised**

+* single canonical source of files (https://orderly.example.org)
+* reports are run on the the server (so runner is the same as the source)
+* users all agree that we trust this source
+* pulling from a source might pull recursively, or might pull just one report
+* if we pull just one, then we leave a pointer to the canonical source so that later on it could be easily fetched (the use case here would be filling in a repository or fraction of a repository)

+**Example 2 - outsourced computation**

+* computationally heavy work run on an HPC system
+* imported into a distribution server, and marked as trusted at this point as ingest is restricted
+* users download from the server and trust the output

+**Example 3 - hierarchical repositories**

+* central data server runs reports that are used and trusted by several groups
+* secondary server pulls data from the central server (and trusts) it, runs downstream reports that use it
+* there are multiple of these secondary servers, and none of them necessarily trust each other

+## Migration plan

+Come up with a metadata format and some simple tooling to manipulate them, then reimplement orderly on top of that.